UVicOptics/The-Big-FFW/README.md

 - pipython (for PI controller)

+This software is compatible with Linux (preferred Ubuntu), Mac OS (10.11<, Preferred High Sierra) and Windows (7<)

-All those packages can be installed with pip.
+All those packages can be installed with Pip.

 ```
 pip install <package>...<package>